We foster a prosperous, vibrant community for present and future generations within the Oyster Harbour Catchment through natural resource management.

-The Oyster Harbour Catchment is approximately 3,000 square kilometers and stretches from Albany in the south to Tenterden in the north.
-It contains some of the Great Southerns best natural assets such as the Porongurups, the Stirling Ranges, the Kalgan and King river systems and of course the Oyster Harbour.
-To learn more about the catchment, click HERE.
+Oyster Harbour catchment covers 3,000 square kilometers and stretches from Albany in the south to Tenterden in the north.
+It contains some of the Great Southern's best natural assets.